SFPC/sfpc.github.io/darkmatters-spring2020.md

 ### How do I apply?

-We will be accepting up to 17 students on a rolling basis.
-We will respond to your application within 2 days of submission.
-Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!
+We will be accepting up to 18 students to the cohort/cohort plus and up to 50 students to audit the class.
+Enrollment ends on Sunday, May 10th and we will be reaching out to all applicants on Tuesday, May 12th.

+We will first select students for the cohort/cohort plus option.
+Once full, an email will be sent to make tickets available for everyone interested in auditing the class.
+Please apply using the link below if you are interested in auditing the class only.

 - [**Apply to Dark Matters**](https://sfpcnyc.typeform.com/to/o1QX47)